 Oral Rehydration Therapy

-Fluids and electrolytes are lost in cases of TD, and replenishment is important, especially in young children or adults with chronic medical illness.
+Fluids and electrolytes are lost during TD, and replenishment is important, especially in young children or adults with chronic medical illness.
 In adult travelers who are otherwise healthy, severe dehydration resulting from TD is unusual unless vomiting is prolonged.
 Nonetheless, replacement of fluid losses remains an adjunct to other therapy and helps the traveler feel better more quickly.
 Travelers should remember to use only beverages that are sealed, treated with chlorine, boiled, or are otherwise known to be purified.
-For severe fluid loss, replacement is best accomplished with oral rehydration solution (ORS), prepared from packaged oral rehydration salts, such as those provided by the World Health Organization, which are widely available at stores and pharmacies in most developing countries.
+For severe fluid loss, replacement is best accomplished with oral rehydration solution (ORS), prepared from packaged oral rehydration salts, such as those provided by the World Health Organization.
+ORS is widely available at stores and pharmacies in most developing countries.
 ORS is prepared by adding 1 packet to the indicated volume of boiled or treated water—generally 1 liter.
 Travelers may find most ORS formulations to be relatively unpalatable, due to their saltiness.
-In less severe cases, rehydration can be maintained with any palatable liquid (including sports drinks), although overly sweet drinks, such as many sodas, can cause osmotic diarrhea if consumed in quantity.
+In mild cases, rehydration can be maintained with any palatable liquid (including sports drinks), although overly sweet drinks, such as sodas, can cause osmotic diarrhea if consumed in quantity.

 Treatment of TD Caused by Protozoa